wdst/markdown-pdf/README.md

 2. Click the **"Save to PDF"** button
 3. The PDF will be automatically downloaded as `markdown-document.pdf`

-## 🌍 Multi-language Support

-The application supports three languages:
-- 🇺🇸 **English** (default)
-- 🇷🇺 **Русский**
-- 🇪🇸 **Español**

-Switch languages using the dropdown in the top-right corner.

-## 🎨 Themes

-Toggle between light and dark themes using the theme button:
-- ☀️ **Light Theme** - Clean and bright interface
-- 🌙 **Dark Theme** - Easy on the eyes for night use

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the project
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.